Current Travel Info

 The Similkameen Valley Planning Society (SVPS) supports tourism as part of its overall economic and community development mandate.
 The society has membership from both municipal governments (Princeton and Keremeos) and regional government.
 This includes the Regional District Okanagan-Similkameen (RDOS) areas B, G and H, and the Lower Similkameen Indian Band.

-The Similkameen Valley is located in the southern interior of British Columbia.
-It extends from Richter Pass in the east to the Similkameen River’s headwaters in Manning Park in the west.
-Primary access is along the Highway 3 (Crowsnest).
+The Similkameen Valley is located in the southern interior of British Columbia, extending from Richter Pass in the east to the Similkameen River’s headwaters in Manning Park in the west.
+Primary access is along Highway 3 (Crowsnest).
+The Similkameen Valley is part of the Thompson Okanagan region of British Columbia, and Similkameen Country is the gateway to the Okanagan Valley and the Kootenay Rockies.

-Communities, parks and hamlets include:
+Communities, Parks and Hamlets include:

 Cawston